eyecantell/cmdorc/triggers.md

-# Triggers — Command Orchestration Design (v1)
+# Triggers - Command Orchestration Design (v1)

 ## Core Principle
 Every string passed to `runner.trigger(...)` means:
 **"Run every command whose `triggers` list contains this exact string."**

-Triggers not only run commands but also fire registered callbacks—use `on_trigger()` for host reactivity.
+Triggers not only run commands but also fire registered callbacks-use `on_trigger()` for host reactivity.

 That's it.
 No magic.
 No exceptions.
-No implicit runs based on command names—everything must be explicitly listed in `triggers` for clarity and safety.
+No implicit runs based on command names-everything must be explicitly listed in `triggers` for clarity and safety.

 ## Public API